polca/premise/docs/extract.rst

 production`` and ``liquid hydrogen regasification`` according to the combined share of those modes.
 The conversion datasets and their technosphere inputs are relinked to the corresponding IAM region before the sector-specific markets are created.
+Generic hydrogen inputs used to replenish logistics or conversion losses are normalized to the exact IAM-region generic market where available.
+Regasification leakage receives an equal regional generic-market make-up input, without duplication on rerun.
 Liquid-ammonia transport adds ``1 / 0.175`` kilograms of ``liquid ammonia production`` and ``7.67`` kilograms of ``ammonia cracking`` per kilogram of hydrogen assigned to that distribution mode.
+These auxiliary loss and conversion inputs leave the one-kilogram hydrogen production-mix input to each market unchanged.

 See :ref:`sector-specific-hydrogen-markets` for the complete workflow from IAM demand and demand-node estimation through the decision tree, market construction,